Course Outline BEED 1C and D

 D. Word Recognition Strategies

-1. Sight Words – Dolche List, Phili-IRI, Frye List
+- Sight Words – Dolch List, Phili-IRI, Fry List

 Unit V. Acquiring a Reading Vocabulary